rschristopher/ischristtrue.com/src/modern-views/index.md

 Dostoyevsky, with a profound insight from orthodox Christianity, distinguishes between the God-man Jesus Christ and the man-god, the new being who is coming up from the earth to become god.

 And even earlier than Nietzsche and Dostoyevsky, we find other prophetic voices such as Heinrich Heine.
-In *Religion and Philosophy in Germany* (1834) he writes,
+In his 1834 book, *Religion and Philosophy in Germany*, he writes,

 > Robespierre was merely the hand of Jean Jacques Rousseau, the bloody hand that drew from the womb of time the body whose soul Rousseau had created.